 What’s true for the pre-diabetic office worker who’s never exercised is certainly not true for the serious endurance runner or the long-time bodybuilder.
-In fact, the people who stand to benefit most from specific nutritional strategies around their workouts are athletes.
+In fact, as noted earlier, the people who stand to benefit most from specific nutritional strategies around their workouts are athletes.

 So, in the end, if you’re reading this as an athlete, or a serious exerciser – or a trainer/coach who works with these populations – know that these strategies could help make a difference.

 Nutrient timing isn’t magic